Backyard Adu Design

 Now, it's time to select a floor plan that suits your needs.
 Consider the activities you'll be doing in your ADU and how you'll move through the space.

-Also Read: Backyard Bar Ideas On A Budget
+Also Read: Backyard Corner Ideas

 Think about the flow and functionality you need.
 Do you require a home office or a cozy reading nook?
 Perhaps you need a full kitchen or a spacious living area.